More

 Generally, people are tempted to create simple passwords for their devices so that they can memorize them with ease.
 Most people use predictable passwords including their names or birth dates, making them easy to decode.
 A Passcode Policy is a set of guidelines put together by an enterprise to ensure that its employees create reliable passwords.

 The key purpose of configuring passcode policies is to ensure the protection of corporate networks and devices.
 It guides employees in building strong passwords and ensures periodic password renewals.
 Mobile Device Management (MDM) solutions help businesses configure and push Passcode Policies on their employees’ devices remotely.
 This saves a lot of IT time that is otherwise spent manually configuring passcode policies on hundreds of devices.
+Additionally, to assess password security and prevent data breaches, conducting regular user access reviews is crucial.
+These reviews are essential for monitoring and managing user permissions effectively.

 Why Are Passcode Policies Important for a Remote Workforce?